Skip to content

 Oleksandr "Alex" Shcheglovitov

-Adjunct Assistant Professor of Psychiatry and Adjunct Assistant Professor of Biomedical Engineering
+Adjunct Associate Professor of Psychiatry and Adjunct Associate Professor of Biomedical Engineering

 Affiliation with the Huntsman Cancer Institute